SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 Specifying the Port
 ~~~~~~~~~~~~~~~~~~~

 The default port used by the hub is 4444.
-The port being referred to hear, is the TCP/IP port used when the
+The port being referred to here, is the TCP/IP port used when the
 'client', that is, the automated tests connect to the Selenium-Grid hub.
 If another application
 on your computer is already using this port, or if, you already have a Selenium-Server started,
 you'll see the following message in the log output.